ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 Maintaining a package can be a lonesome activity, which sometimes poses a problem if you'd prefer team work or if you encounter a very thorny for you problem.
 Beside belonging to a supportive community of maintainers, like rOpenSci :wink:, for collaborative help and commiseration, you can try to build a community of contributors around your package!
-In this post, we'll underline one tool helping you towards that goal: help-wanted issues, with which your repository could attract, and retain, new developers!
+In this post, we'll underline one tool helping you towards that goal: "help wanted" issues, with which your repository could attract, and retain, new developers!

-## What are help wanted issues?
+## What are "help wanted" issues?

-Help wanted issues are issues for which you'd accept or need external contributions.
+"Help wanted" issues are issues for which you'd accept or need external contributions.
 They are labelled with the community standard "help wanted" label.

 For some of them, if they're not too involved, or a good onboarding ramp to your codebase, you can also use the ["good first issue" label](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/encouraging-helpful-contributions-to-your-project-with-labels).

-## Select (or unwillingly incur) help-wanted topics
+## Select (or unwillingly incur) "help wanted" topics

 ### The topics you don't choose: development hurdles

-You don't get to choose all the help wanted issue: sometimes a hurdle very clearly appear on the road to your next development milestone.
+You don't get to choose all the "help wanted" issues: sometimes a hurdle very clearly appear on the road to your next development milestone.
 At this stage you can either
 - ask for help in an usual channel (rOpenSci Slack's package-maintenance channel if you're in that workspace; Posit community forum...);
 - open an issue in an upstream dependency if that's where the actual problem is;